 Copyright for SFU students [interactive tutorial]

-Interactive tutorial on Canvas, focused on teaching Canadian copyright laws in the University context.
+Interactive tutorial in Canvas, focused on understanding Canadian copyright laws in the University context.

 Citation management software [guide]